 One of the biggest concerns of undocumented immigrants in Los Angeles and elsewhere in California is that they are reluctant to enforce their legal rights – such as reporting workplace discrimination, harassment, retaliation or suing their employer for wrongful termination – out of fear of being deported.
 The new anti-discrimination law in California has addressed these concerns as well.

-Under the new rules, employers in California are now prohibited from asking about or inquiring into their employees’ immigration status not only during the course of employment but also during a lawsuit.
+Under the new rules, employers in California are now prohibited from asking about or inquiring about their employees’ immigration status not only during the course of employment but also during a lawsuit.
 However, there is one exception if an employer can prove that he or she was trying to comply with federal immigration law.
-Questions about an employee’s immigration status during litigation can be justified if the employer (defendant) is required to meet a high burden of proof to establish that he/she needed that information in order cooperate with federal agents.
+Questions about an employee’s immigration status during litigation can be justified if the employer (defendant) is required to meet a high burden of proof to establish that he/she needed that information in order to cooperate with federal agents.

 In other words, the new rules encourage undocumented immigrants in Los Angeles and elsewhere in California to not be afraid to speak up and come forward if they face discrimination, harassment, retaliation in the workplace or are wrongfully terminated.